nomicflux/servant-opaleye-blog/README.md

                :<|> Capture "email" Email :> Get '[JSON] (Maybe User) :<|> ReqBody '[JSON] User :> Post '[JSON] [User]
 ```
 We'll have a root endpoint which responds to a __GET__ and returns a List of *User*s in JSON format.
-Next, we'll add an endpoint at "/{someone's email}" which will look up our current users and `haskell Maybe` return one.
+Next, we'll add an endpoint at "/{someone's email}" which will look up our current users and `Maybe` return one.
 Finally, we'll let people __POST__ to our mini-server a *User*, and which will return a list of *User*s, also in JSON.

-Then, we'll make sure to add a `haskell Proxy` for our API:
+Then, we'll make sure to add a `Proxy` for our API:
 ```{haskell}
 userAPI :: Proxy UserAPI
 userAPI = Proxy